alvinyap510/Project-WDS-React-To-Do-List/README.md

 ## Learned

 - How to use Vite as build tool to create a React app
-- React concepts: components, hooks, useState, useEffect etc...
+- React concepts: components, hooks, useState, useEffect, and also the use of localStorage to store info